oddlama/agenix-rekey/README.md

 such as generating a .htpasswd file from several basic auth passwords.

-You can refer to age secrets of other systems, as long as all relevant systems are passed to the agenix-rekey app definition via the nixosConfigurations parameter.
+You can refer to age secrets of other systems, as long as all relevant systems are passed to the agenix-rekey app definition via the `nixosConfigurations` and/or `darwinConfigurations` parameters.

 ## `age.secrets.<name>.generator.script`